- Academic Regulations

 - falsification or invention of data;

-- unauthorized access to or the use of the work of others;
+- unauthorized use of the work of others including unauthorized collaboration;

 - misappropriation of examination materials or information;